27.1: The Extracellular Matrix

 Extracellular Matrix Can Be Involved in Cell Communication

 The interaction between cells and the local ECM has been shown to have an intracellular impact as well.
 For example, forces on transmembrane integrin molecules can result in activation of the intracellular actomyosin network.
 This may promote cell migration, division, and other cellular responses.
 Some of these responses include changes in gene expression and cell signaling cascades.
 Likewise, integrin can communicate intracellular information to the outside of the cell.
 Additionally, ECM is known to bind signaling molecules, which can be released upon ECM degradation.

 Remodeling of the Extracellular Matrix

 Animal cells need to have the capacity to degrade and remodel the ECM.
 This is particularly true in cases of tissue repair and growth.
 Consequently, cells typically possess the enzymes necessary to break down the ECM.
 These enzymes include matrix metalloproteases (MMPs) which work with other enzymes to degrade proteins such as collagen and fibronectin.
-ECM degradation and remodeling is important in healthy tissue growth including blood vessel branching.
+ECM degradation and remodeling are important in healthy tissue growth, including blood vessel branching.
 On the downside, ECM remodeling also contributes to the metastasis of cancerous cells as they spread through the body.